 It’s not all upside for taxpayers, with some additional revenue coming from reductions in donation tax credits, foreign-owned banks being on the receiving end of some technical tax changes, and of course, some additional funding to Inland Revenue to continue to increase enforcement activity.

 Inland Revenue consulted on improvements to FBT in early 2025.
 After a minor hiccup with the proposals being mislabelled as “ute tax 2.0”, employers are now expected to benefit from a much simpler FBT regime when it comes to motor vehicles.
-While detailed documents are yet to be released, based on the scant details in the Budget documents, the crux of the proposal should be to ditch the existing rules (which impose significant compliance costs and provide potential exemptions based on what type of vehicle is driven, leading to a preferences toward utes) and to instead look at how the vehicle is used to determine the eligibility for an exemption.
+While detailed documents are yet to be released, the crux of the proposal is to replace the existing rules for calculating FBT on motor vehicles and to instead adopt a categorisation approach whereby a set FBT inclusion rate is applied to a vehicle based on how it is used and the extent of private use available.

 Expected features of the motor vehicle proposals include: